 We hold an annual advisory vote on executive compensation ("say-on-pay"), which is one of several avenues for stockholders to provide feedback to the Compensation Committee and the full Board of Directors on our compensation programs.
 At our 2022 Annual Meeting, the "say-on-pay" proposal received 50.7% support.
-Leading up to the 2022 Annual Meeting and in response to the meeting's vote results, we increased our stockholder outreach efforts to ensure we understood our stockholders' concerns and developed appropriate responsive actions.
+Leading up to the 2022 Annual Meeting and in response to the meeting's vote results, we increased our stockholders' concerns and developed appropriate responsive actions.